NLnetLabs/nameshed/doc/manual/source/installation.rst

 System Requirements
 -------------------

-When choosing a system for Cascade, Make sure you have [TODO] of available memory and [TODO] of disk space for the application.
+When choosing a system for Cascade, make sure you have [TODO] of available memory and [TODO] of disk space for the application.

 Binary Packages